Gizra/Gizra-Way-Book/approach_data_structure_task.md

 Now we need to define the relationship.
 The `email log` has relationship with `membership` (and not with the `user` if you happen to think so) because we already mentioned that an email sent based on a `membership` data (`timestamp` and `status`).
 Now, what refers to what (direction of the arrow)?

-Question 1: can one `membership` has million `email log`?
-No it can has maximum three `email log` .
+Question 1: Can one `membership` have more than one `email log`?
+Yes.
+But, we know from this case that it is also limited to a maximum of three `email log` .

-Because the answer is no, we don't need to ask the Million Question.
+Because of this limit of the number of `email log`, we don't need to ask the Million Question.
 We can decide that `membership` will refer to `email log`, because when we retrieve `membership` from the database, we want to also get the information about the `email log`.

 ![](11.jpg)